-The Partners for Climate Protection (PCP) program is a network of Canadian municipal governments that have committed to reducing greenhouse gases and acting on climate change.
-Since the program's inception in 1994, over 240 municipalities have joined PCP, making a public commitment to reduce emissions.
-These members cover all provinces and territories, and account for more than 80% of the Canadian population.
+The Partners for Climate Protection (PCP) program is a network of Canadian municipal governments that have committed to reducing greenhouse gases (GHG) and to acting on climate change.
+Since the program's inception in 1994, over 300 municipalities have joined PCP, making a public commitment to reduce emissions.
+PCP membership covers all provinces and territories and accounts for more than 65 per cent of the Canadian population.

 PCP is the Canadian component of ICLEI's Cities for Climate Protection (CCP) network, which involves more than 1,100 communities worldwide.
 PCP is a partnership between the Federation of Canadian Municipalities (FCM) and ICLEI — Local Governments for Sustainability.

-The program empowers municipalities to take action against climate change through a five-milestone framework that helps members to create GHG inventories, set realistic and achievable reduction targets, and develop and deliver local action plans along with measurable actions to reduce emissions.
+The program empowers municipalities to take action against climate change through a five-milestone process that guides members in creating GHG inventories, setting realistic and achievable GHG reduction targets, developing local action plans, and implementing plans using specific, measurable actions to reduce emissions.